Saxophone: You spent a heady and sexually deviant semester in Paris whereupon you stumbled into a live jazz bar and never left.

 Bagpipes: You often imagine yourself as an extra in Braveheart and you weep easily.

-Accordion: You thought you were unique until you travelled to Europe.
+Accordion: You thought you were unique until you traveled to Europe.

 Lute: You serenade your friends down the aisle.
 Sometimes your lovers, too.